 I do not take anything for my work on the paper, and as I am wholly dependent on my preaching for the support of my wife and three children, I must necessarily get out all I can.
 As good brethren are contributing regularly to my support, I feel it my duty to do all the preaching I can and do the paper work extra.
-The church here is contributing regularly to my support, as they have always done during the nearly six years that I have lived here; not to preach to them, but to go wherever we think the most good can be accomplished.
-The Atlanta church is also assisting me to clders are to hold fast and teach to the the church at Napoleon, Alabama, sent me ful to God and to Brother Phillips for this flock, has been taught by the apostles; if seven dollars to assist me in "sounding out fellowship, which we shall endeavor to use then the members if the flock do as the the word."
-On my recent visit there they in the way we deem best.
-Only a short time the apostles taught, in the apostles' doc- IN MEMORY OF EROTHER W. J. RICE.
+The church here is contributing regularly to my support, as they have always done during the nearly six years that I have lived here, not to preach to them, but to go wherever we think the most good can be accomplished.
+The Atlanta church is also assisting me to do this kind of work.
+While I was in Florida seven dollars to assist me in "sounding out then the members if the flock do as the the word "On my recent visit there they The mane me eight dollars and about five bush:

+IN MEMORY OF PROTHER W. J. RICE.

 I feel that I should say a word concerning this departed brother.
-I should have written before this, but I have been greatly pressed for time in the Lord's work and have neglected this tribute of respect and love for this most worthy preacher of the gospel of Christ.
+I should have written before this, but I have been greatly pressed for time in the Lord's works and have neglected this tribute of respect and love for this most worthy preacher of the gosnel of Christ

 I believe that I can safely say that those who knew Brother Rice best-understood him-though they may have differed from him on points of teaching, were his best friends and gave him credit for holding certain positions, not for gain or popularity but for truth, and truth's sake.
 I believe that our departed brother did his best in life to do as Paul told Timothy, and that is, he studied to show himself "approved unto God" and let the opinions about him take care of themselves.
-I feel that every act he did as service to God was performed with the greatest care and precaution that it might be said of him, "Thus did he according to all that God commanded him, so did he," and that when that time should come that did come to him on that morning when getting up from his night's repose. that sad and awful thing called death, he would be ready to hear the Lord and Master say, "Come ye blessed of my Father, enter ye into the joys of thy Lord."
+I feel that every act he did as service to God was performed with the greatest care and precaution that it might be said of him, "Thus did he according to all that God commanded him, so did he," and that when that time should come that did come to him on that morning when getting up from his night's repose; that sad and awful thing called death, he would be ready to hear the Lord and Master say, "Come ye blessed of my Father, enter ye into the joys of thy Lord."

-Personally, I loved Brother Rice for his now, as we have on hand all of that kind of life and love for the cause, of the dear Sav--ior.
-It was my pleasure to be with the faithful brethren in a meeting on Western Heights in the city of Atlanta most two years ago, and while Brother Rice was not very well he did not miss more than two or three times during this meeting, which ran over four Sundays.
+Personally, I loved Brother Rice, for his life and love for the cause of the dear Sav--ior.
+It was my pleasure to be with the faithful brethren in a meeting on Western Heights in the city of Atlanta most two years ago, and while Brother Rice was not very well he did not miss more than two or. three times during this meeting, which ran over four Sundays.
 I was also in his good home and this made me love him.

-I say now to his good wife and children to grieve for Brother Rice not as one who had no hope.
-I fancy that I can even now hear the angels sing their songs of hallelujah as they welcome him into the Paradise of all good spirits.
-And though death is sad and in a way brings sadness to all, let hope see a star, and faith hear the voice of the Son of God when he shall bid all to come and meet "In the Sweet By and By."
-A friend and brother in Christ.
+I say new to his good wife and children: to grieve for Brother Rice not, as one who had no hope.
+I fancy that I can even now hear the angels sing their songs of hallelujan as they welcome him into the Paradise of all good spirits.
+And though death is sad and in a way brings sadness to all, lethope see a star, and faith hear the voice of the Son of God when he shall bid all to come and meet "In the Sweet By and By."

+A friend and brother in Christ,

-D. S. LIGON.
+D. S. LIGON,